 Reduced appetite or inability to chew

-The veterinarian evaluates the entire oral cavity and records any abnormalities on a special dental record.
-Some examples of oral abnormalities are: tongue or lip lesions, deep pockets in the gums around the teeth and loose, broken or discolored teeth.
+- Your veterinarian will evaluate your pet’s mouth and check for any irregularities including tongue or lip lesions, deep pockets in the gums around the teeth and loose, broken or discolored teeth.